camomile-project/LREC2016/abstract.md

 **Figure 5: Annotation interface for evidences**

-Secondly, depending on participant submissions and correct evidences, the *robot label in* fill a another queue with shot and associated hypothesis speaking face.
-A second interface (see Figure 6) pop the first element of this queue, shown the video segment and the list of hypothesis speaking face through their mugshots (the table at the left) and asks to the annotator to move this images in the right case (don't known, not visible, only visible, speaking face).
+Secondly, depending on participant submissions and correct evidences, the *robot label in* fill a another queue with shot segment and associated hypotheses.
+A second interface (see Figure 6) pop the first element of this queue, shown the video segment and the list of hypotheses through their mugshots (the table at the left) and asks to the annotator to move these images in the right case (don't known, not visible, only visible, speaking face).
 It also propose additional hypotheses (at the bottom) and a search field if the annotator knows the name of a person but do not find its face in the proposed mugshots.
 All shots must be annotated twice and with a consensus between annotators.

 ![Annotation client of the labels](figs/label_ui.png =350x)